Preparing for admission to the Graduate Program

 Research Experience, Letters, and Other Important Considerations

 In addition, very careful consideration is given to your Statement of Purpose, research experience and letters of recommendation.
 An outstanding record in any one of these areas, especially demonstrated achievement in research endeavors, may compensate for poorer performance in another.
 Research experience--gained as a laboratory assistant, through independent studies or prior graduate work, or by writing a senior or honors thesis--is a valuable asset for all applicants to the Ph.D. program.
-Please note that although substantial prior research experience is not a formal application requirement, such experiences greatly enhance an applicant's likelihood of admission.

 The Department seeks a diverse student body.
 Cultural diversity and socioeconomic background are strongly considered when assessing candidate's potential for graduate study.
 Applicants are encouraged to include information on their background, achievements, obstacles, and special contributions to the discipline on their application.